Shunpu-kan Training Methods

 Zagi1

-how to sit properly and use his force so that he can resist the Uke's pushing.
+The Tori sits in *Seiza and extends his arms at shoulders height towards the Uke.
+The Uke holds The Tori's wrists and pushes him backwards.
+The Tori will learn how to sit properly and use his force so that he can resist the Uke's pushing.

 Zagi2

 The Tori sits in Seiza and raises his shoulders.
 The Uke holds The Tori's wrists and pushes him backwards.
-The Tori drops his shoulders, so that he can
+The Tori drops his shoulders, so that he can push the Uke and make him fall backwards.

 Zagi3

 The Tori sits in Seiza and puts his arms on his knees. the Uke holds the Tori's wrists and presses downwards.
-The Tori relaxes his arms and lower back, drops
+The Tori relaxes his arms and lower back, drops his shoulders, and raises his arms to lift the Uke enough to make him lose balance.

 Zagi4

 The Tori sits in Seiza and puts his arms on his knees.
 The Uke holds the Tori's wrists and presses downwards.
-Depending on the way of The Uke's pressing, The Tori
+Depending on the way of The Uke's pressing, The Tori can push The Uke backwards to make him fall.

 Tekubi-tori(see movie)